 plot(od, criterion = "sd", sdtimes = 2)

 The two plots showed that several samples in our dataset might be outlier candidates, based on two different criterions.
-The samples in each area of the plots represent different types of outliers, as defined in (Xiao et al. 2016).
+The samples in each area of the plots represent different types of outliers.

 Model applicability domain measures how well the predictive model (PLS/Sparse PLS model) we built on the training set performs on external test sets.
 A certain type of perturbation (such as bootstrapping, jackknifing) is applied to the samples or the variables of the training set, and we could get many different predictions for all samples in all test sets (and of course, including the training set) using each sub-model built with each perturbated training set.
 The general evaluation strategy design and comparisons were analyzed in Kaneko and Funatsu (2014).